 Age you expect to live until: Enter your life-expectancy age.
 If you are creating this plan for more than one person, enter the life-expectancy age of the person expected to live the longest.
 If you would like to calculate this entry, feel free to visit the Calculate Life Expectancy page or the more comprehensive Life Expectancy Quiz for additional information.

-Desired annual income during retirement: Enter the desired annual household retirement income, without adjusting for inflation.
+Desired annual income during retirement: Enter the desired annual household retirement net income (after taxes), without adjusting for inflation.

 Lower annual income needed by: If you believe your retirement income needs will decrease as your retirement years pass, enter number of years between the need reductions in the left field and the reduction percentage in the right-hand field.
 Otherwise, leave both fields blank.